-It should be noted that this schedule for the candidate evaluation process is somewhat tentative, depending upon the type, quantity, and quality of the submissions.
+It should be noted that this schedule for the evaluation process is somewhat tentative, depending upon the type, quantity, and quality of the submissions.
 Specific conference dates and public comment periods will be announced at appropriate times in the future.
-NIST estimates that the evaluation process will be from three to five years.
+NIST estimates some algorithms could be selected for standardization after three to five years.
 However, due to developments in the field, this could change.